CARFF: Conditional Auto-encoded Radiance Field for 3D Scene Forecasting: Introduction

 \section{Introduction}

 Humans often imagine what they cannot see given partial visual context.
 Consider a scenario where reasoning about the unobserved is critical to safe decision-making: for example, a driver navigating a blind intersection.
 An expert driver will plan according to what they believe may or may not exist in occluded regions of their vision.
-The driver's belief -- defined as the understanding of the world modeled with consideration for inherent uncertainties of real-world environments -- is informed by their partial observations (i.e., the presence of other vehicles on the road), as well as their prior knowledge (e.g., past experience navigating this intersection).
-When reasoning about the unobserved, humans are capable of holding complex beliefs over not just the existence and position of individual objects (e.g., whether or not there is an oncoming car), but also the shapes, colors, and textures composing the entire occluded portion of the scene.
+The driver's belief -- defined as the understanding of the world modeled with consideration for inherent environment uncertainties -- is informed by their partial observations (i.e., the presence of other vehicles on the road), as well as their prior knowledge (e.g., past experience navigating this intersection).

-Traditionally, autonomous systems with high-dimensional sensor observations such as video or LiDAR process the data into low-dimensional state information, such as the position and velocity of tracked objects, which are then used for downstream prediction and planning.
-This object-centric framework can be extended to reason about partially observed settings by modeling the existence and state of potentially dangerous unobserved objects in addition to tracked fully observed objects.
-Such systems often plan with respect to worst-case hypotheses, e.g., by placing a ``ghost car'' traveling at speed on the edge of the visible field of view \cite{Tas_2018}.
+When reasoning about the unobserved, humans form complex beliefs about the existence, position, shapes, colors, and textures of occluded scene portions (e.g., an oncoming car).
+Autonomous systems with high-dimensional sensor data, like video or LiDAR, traditionally reduce this data to low-dimensional state information (e.g., position and velocity of tracked objects) for prediction and planning.

+In addition to tracking fully observed objects, this object-centric framework handles partially observed settings by considering potentially dangerous unobserved objects.
+These systems often plan for worst-case scenarios, such as a "ghost car" at the edge of the visible field of view \cite{Tas_2018}.